Basic Usage

 // Execute handler logic

 // Construct a respBuf: 1.
-Serialize the downstream response 2. // It can also be the response from a binary generic call, satisfying the "request passthrough" requirement
+Serialize the downstream return 2. // Can also be the return of binary generic call, satisfying "request passthrough" requirements

 generic.SetSeqID(seqID, respBuf)